baar2/user-management/README.md

 ### 3.1 Top Action Bar
 * **`+ New User` Button**
   * **Type:** Primary Button (Icon + Text).
-  * **Action:** When clicked, clears any active row selection in the data grid, resets the right-hand form to its empty state, and changes the form title to "New User".
+  * **Action:** When clicked, clears any active row selection in the data grid, resets the form to its empty state, and changes the form title to "New User".
 * **`Hide Disabled User` Checkbox**
   * **Type:** Checkbox with Label.
   * **Action:** Toggles the visibility of disabled users in the Data Grid.